 In 2013, JLNO embarked on a year-long extensive strategic planning process to assess the state of our League and plan for its future.
 The women spearheading this effort worked with past and present board members, ad hoc committees, representatives from the general membership, and the community at large, and enlisted the help of a professional strategy leader.
 Through this initiative, JLNO changed its focus to Advancing the Wellbeing of Women and began researching and developing programs that enhance women’s economic opportunities, improve women’s physical and mental health, and provide family support.
-One such project was the Diaper Bank.
-Leveraging the strength of our entire membership, the Diaper Bank raises our community’s awareness of “diaper need,” hosts diaper drives, buys diapers at a highly discounted rate, provides volunteer support for sorting, packing, and distributing diapers, and stores diapers for distribution throughout Metropolitan New Orleans.
+One such project was JLNO’s Diaper Bank.
 The strategic decision and quick implementation earned the organization the prestigious JL Award for Vision from AJLI in 2015.
-This award recognizes a Junior League that demonstrates an outstanding ability to engage in Mission-based strategic thinking and planning and is only awarded to one Junior League each year.
+This honor recognizes a Junior League that demonstrates an outstanding ability to engage in Mission-based strategic thinking and planning and is only awarded to one Junior League each year.

-Demonstrating its ability to mobilize members and resources, JLNO answered the dire call from its neighbors when thousands in Southeast Louisiana experienced devastating flooding in the summer of 2016.
-Our Disaster Relief efforts provided 334,000 diapers, 176,000 baby wipes, 53,000 feminine products, and $16,000 in gift cards.
+Due to its ability to mobilize members and resources, JLNO answered the dire call from its neighbors surviving natural disasters.
+Thousands in Southeast Louisiana experienced devastating flooding in the summer of 2016, and our Disaster Relief efforts provided 334,000 diapers, 176,000 baby wipes, 53,000 feminine products, and $16,000 in gift cards.
 In 2017, Disaster Relief efforts delivered 185,000 diapers, 166,000 baby wipes, and 49,000 feminine products to people in Texas, Florida, and Puerto Rico affected by Hurricanes Harvey, Irma, and Maria.